-- Under Title II of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, federally conducted and assisted programs along with programs of state and local government are required to make their programs accessible to those with disabilities as well as provide effective communication. - Effective communication means to communicate with those with disabilities as effectively as communicating with others. - Alternative communications that support a patient encounter include sign language interpreters, tactile interpreters, and captioning and assisted-listening devices.
+- Under Title II of the ADA and Section 504, federally conducted and assisted programs along with programs of state and local government are required to make their programs accessible to those with disabilities as well as provide effective communication. - Effective communication means to communicate with those with disabilities as effectively as communicating with others. - Alternative communications that support a patient encounter include sign language interpreters, tactile interpreters, and captioning and assisted-listening devices.